opengisch/talks/qfield/README.md

 #### video multi editing
 Mentioned it before.
 - With the multi editing you can be very efficient.

+### Relations

+#### video relation widgets
+Here the project context is, that we have the beehives and record how much percent from what field is consumed.

+- we can add new references and new fields here and connect existing ones
+- The relation widgets like you know them from QGIS just optimized for mobile use

 ### Map Themes
 #### video map themes